 Political Consequences: GNU Under Pressure

-Meanwhile, eastern-based rival government authorities in Benghazi, backed by Khalifa Haftar’s Libyan Arab Armed Forces (LAAF), have used the chaos in Tripoli as a propaganda tool—offering “security and unity” in contrast to the capital’s lawlessness.
+Meanwhile, eastern-based rival government authorities in Benghazi, backed by Khalifa Haftar’s Libyan Arab Armed Forces (LAAF), used the chaos in Tripoli as a propaganda tool, offering “security and unity” in contrast to the capital’s lawlessness.

-The most dangerous possibility?
-A renewed east-west conflict that extends beyond Tripoli into Misrata, Zawiya, and the oil crescent.
+The most dangerous trajectory remains a renewed east-west escalation that extends beyond Tripoli into Misrata, Zawiya, and the oil crescent.
 If militia warfare reactivates across Libya’s central corridor, the entire country could spiral into a multi-front civil war once again.

 Resistance in the Shadows: Non-Military Responses

-While much of the attention is focused on gunmen and drones, resistance in Tripoli is also occurring off the battlefield.
+While much of the attention focuses on gunmen and drones, resistance in Tripoli is also occurring off the battlefield.

-Civil society groups have mobilized to provide medical aid, power banks, and transport for families fleeing hotspots.
+Civil society groups mobilized to provide medical aid, power banks, and transport for families fleeing hotspots.
 Youth networks use encrypted apps to report militia movements and avoid ambushes.
-Independent journalists and bloggers are documenting abuses and mapping areas affected by the fighting using open-source tools like LiveUAmap and Twitter/X.
+Independent journalists and bloggers documented abuses and mapped affected areas using open-source tools.
+The protests that erupted on May 14 and again on May 24—with demonstrators calling for the dissolution of all armed groups and the departure of all existing political bodies—represented a rare moment of unified civilian defiance against the entire militia-political establishment.

 Conclusion